-Council has the option of increasing expenditure on improving flood protection works.
-This Plan provides for some acceleration of the Hutt Valley works and for new expenditure in the Wairarapa.
+This Plan provides for acceleration of the Hutt Valley works and for new expenditure in the Wairarapa.
 Kapiti Coast works will continue as planned.

 This will mean increased costs for the communities who will benefit directly, as well as for ratepayers across the region.
-We'd like to know whether you agree with our approach to flood protection.
+This was fully supported by submissions on our proposed Plan.